Sharp threshold for $K_4$-percolation: Combinatorial bounds

 \subsection{Basic estimates}

-In this section, we use \cref{L_core+deg2s} to obtain upper bounds for irreducible percolating graphs.
-For such a graph $G$, the relevant quantities are the number of vertices in $G$ of degree 2, the size of its $3$-core $C\subset G$, and its number of excess edges.
+In this section, we use \cref{L_core+deg2s} to obtain upper bounds for the number of irreducible percolating graphs.
+For such a graph $G$, the relevant quantities are its size, the number of vertices in $G$ of degree 2, the size of its core $C\subset G$, and its number of excess edges.